 It’s one of the best ways to see Queenstown’s surrounding landscape – a cruise across Lake Whakatipu aboard the iconic century-old coal-fired steamship, the TSS Earnslaw.

-The TSS Earsnlaw has been lovingly maintained since 1912 and is iconic piece of Queenstown's history.
+The TSS Earnslaw has been lovingly maintained since 1912 and is an iconic piece of Queenstown's history.
 Take time to explore the vessel, view the engine room, and study the historic displays of the steamship's former life.

 It’s New Zealand’s most iconic boat and one of Queenstown’s most historic destinations.

-The leisurely 90 minute cruise across Lake Wakatipu showcases some of Queenstown’s spectacular alpine scenery while offering you plenty of time to explore a piece of Queenstown’s living history – the over one hundred year-old TSS Earnslaw.
+The leisurely 90-minute cruise across Lake Whakatipu showcases some of Queenstown’s spectacular alpine scenery while offering you plenty of time to explore a piece of Queenstown’s living history – the over one hundred year-old TSS Earnslaw.